 Synthetic yarn is durable, strong, and machine washable.
 It's also typically very affordable, making it a popular choice among crafters.

 A downside to synthetic yarn is that it's typically scratchy, so it's not ideal for clothing items.
 Plus, it's not as durable as other yarn types.
 Synthetic yarn is also typically created as a blend of several different fibers.

 Whether you are just now learning to knit or crochet, you might be wondering what type of yarn would be best to use to learn the crafts.
 Don't worry, I have you covered.
-Check out this article about the best yarn for beginners before trying out some of these more expensive yarns.
+Check out this articles about the Best Yarn for Beginner Crocheters and the best yarn for knitting beginners before trying out some of these more expensive yarns.
 You'll be glad you did.

 Wool - Warm, soft, and durable, wool is a natural fiber that's been used to produce yarn for thousands of years.
 It can also be felted, making it great for hats and other accessories.

 Cotton - Lightweight, breathable, and inexpensive, cotton is one of the most common yarns in the world.
 It can be used for knitting, crochet, and spinning, making it versatile and affordable.

 Bamboo - Bamboo yarn is a soft and lightweight fibre that's grown in the tropics.
 It's also naturally anti-microbial, making it great for projects like scarves, blankets, and baby items.

 Alpaca - Alpaca yarn is soft, warm, and comfortable.
 It's also lightweight, making it perfect for projects like scarves, blankets, and sweaters.

 Silk - Naturally lustrous and strong, silk is often considered a luxury yarn.
 It's also machine washable and lightweight, making it a popular choice among crafters.